Reviews You Can Rely On

 Credit: Jason Peters

-However, this is all assuming that your printer is clean.
-One of the reasons that makes resin printers more difficult to use is the need to clean them, which usually involves proper PPE and isopropyl alcohol.
+However, one of the reasons that makes resin printers more difficult to use is the need to clean them, which usually involves proper PPE and isopropyl alcohol.
 You'll also need to fully clean and wash your finished prints to remove uncured resin, then post-cure them under a UV light source for the resin to fully react and reach its peak mechanical properties.

 anycubic photon mono - the build plate usually provided plenty of adhesion when set to the...